-- a.
-Like the proposed revisions in the solar collector facility regulations, subsection (8) allows for the submission of a preliminary decommissioning plan. - c.
-As the County has reviewed and approved more BESS facilities, it has developed certain standards in the conditions of approval.
-Changes to subsection (9)(d) (fire mitigation) would insert this standard into the regulations as a submittal requirement.
-Subsection (9)(f) (incident reporting) references Section 4-860(F) as a standard requirement.
+a.
+Addition of a BESS container definition.

+a.
+Changes to subsection (d) (fire mitigation) would insert these standards into the regulations as submittal requirements.
+Subsection (f) (incident reporting) references Section 4-860(G) as a standard requirement.

 4-860 BESS Standards.